System object: phased.OmnidirectionalMicrophoneElement

 RESP = step(H,FREQ,ANG)

 Create an omnidirectional microphone.
-Find the microphone response at 200, 300, and 400 Hz for the incident angle [0;0].
-Plot the azimuth response of the microphone.
+Find the microphone response at 200, 300, and 400 Hz for the incident angle 0° azimuth and 0° elevation.
+Then, plot the azimuth response of the microphone at three frequencies.